-- ☐ Charles Thackrah wrote the first book in English in 1831, - New and extensive legislation during that time was legislated in Britain - to protect the health of workers, - to control CHILD LABOUR, and - > to protect the public health at a time of profuse pollution and cheating of food. - ☐ In 1914, workers' compensation, patterned after the German system, was introduced into Canada. - The one major event that profoundly influenced and shaped as the development of occupational health was
+Charles Thackrah wrote the first book in English in 1831,

+- New and extensive legislation during that time was legislated in Britain - to protect the health of workers, - to control CHILD LABOUR, and - to protect the public health at a time of profuse pollution and cheating of food. - In 1914, workers' compensation, patterned after the German system, was introduced into Canada. - The one major event that profoundly influenced and shaped and shaped and shaped 22,the development of occupational health was the Industrial Revolution in the eighteenth century